pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 Now do I have a $100 asset in my balance sheet forever?
 No, because this equipment will lose value over time.
 Let's say that it loses $10 of value every year, so that in 10 years it's worth $0.
-In the first year, I'll add a $10 expense to my income statement as an operating expense (perhaps under G&A).
+In the first year, I'll add a $10 expense to my income statement as an operating expense (perhaps under G&A or cost of revenue).
 I keep adding this $10 expense every year for 10 years.
-But if I look at the my actual cash arriving in the bank, I don't see this $10 expense.
+But if I look at the my actual bank account, I don't see this $10 expense.
 So I add it back to my operating cash flow.
 (Note: I have to pay taxes on my operating income, not on my operating cash flow).